tom-hoffman/modular-playground/docs/mission.md

 #### Guidelines
   * USB-MIDI is the preferred means of communication between components.
   * No components should be directly soldered, but custom jacks/connectors may need to be soldered to wires, crimping is acceptible if effective in a given case.
 Nothing should be permanently attached to a Circuit Playground.
-  * Each module should be fully functional with only the sensors, LEDs and buttons integrated into the Circuit Playground (that is, not depending on wiring up additional buttons, etc.).
+  * Each module should be fully functional with only the sensors, LEDs and buttons integrated into the CPX (that is, not depending on wiring up additional buttons, etc.).
   * For enhanced monitoring modules using a LCD, the Adafruit TFT Gizmo is recommended.
   * Circuit Python and Arduino IDE C++ are both acceptable, with Circuit Python preferred when it offers sufficient performance.
   * For C++ projects, the Mozzi synthesis library is recommended.